Bryan Cranston: Career

-Early work
+1980–1993: Career beginnings

 After college, Cranston began his acting career in local and regional theaters, getting his start at the Granada Theater in the San Fernando Valley.
 He had performed as a youth, but his show-business parents had mixed feelings about their son being involved in the profession, so he did not act until years later.
-Cranston was ordained as a minister by the Universal Life Church, and performed weddings for $150 a service to help with his income.
+Cranston was ordained as a minister when he was 19 by the Universal Life Church, and performed weddings for $150 a service to help with his income.
+Cranston noted "I think I was 19-years-old when I first started doing that on Catalina Island, where I was spending my summers working.
+Unbeknownst to me, I didn't realize how easy it was to do that.
+You simply fill in the application, send it to the Secretary of State of whatever state you're in, and you are ordained ...
+Bless you."
 He also worked as a waiter, night-shift security guard at the gates of a private LA community, truck loader, camera operator for a video dating service, and a CCTV security guard at a supermarket.

 Cranston started working regularly in the late 1980s, mostly doing minor roles and advertisements.
 He was an original cast member of the ABC soap opera Loving, where he played Douglas Donovan from 1983 to 1985.
 Cranston starred in the short-lived series Raising Miranda in 1988.
 Cranston played Tom Logan in an episode of the first season of the TV series Baywatch in 1989.
 Cranston's voice acting includes English dubbing of Japanese anime (for which he primarily used the non-union pseudonym Lee Stone), including Macross Plus and Armitage III: Poly-Matrix, and most notably, Street Fighter II: The Animated Movie as Fei-Long, and the children's series Mighty Morphin Power Rangers.
 Cranston did voice work for the 1993–94 first season of that series, playing characters such as Twin Man and Snizzard, for which he was paid about $50 an hour for two or three hours of daily work.
 The Blue Power Ranger, Billy Cranston, was thought to be named for him but this has since proven false.